 Engineer, Member of the National Inventors Hall of Fame

-A panel of research scientists from some of our country's top institutions will discuss and address issues around mentorship, sponsorship, and inclusion in STEM.
+A panel of research scientists from some of our country's top institutions will discuss and address issues around mentorship, sponsorship, and inclusion in STEM fields.
 How do these influence training young scientists and building successful careers in STEM.

 Dr. James West, Johns Hopkins University